Let me tell you 3 stories that intersect. No. Actually 4 stories, bridging 111 years and all connected by one word

 So to while away those dreary months, we played The Great Dreary Game.
 The great thing about Monopoly is that a single game could take up to six weeks to complete.
 I invested several thousand hours of my life in playing Monopoly, an investment that has certainly paid off in lots of ways.
 Actually, it hasn’t.
 I made that up.
 It was time utterly wasted.

 I could probably still tell you the names of all the sets.
-We had the London Board, of course, being effectively British citizens (but labelled ‘New Zealanders’) who lived the the Far-flung Colonies and imported our entire culture from Britain, just as we exported our entire output of lamb, butter, and butter boxes to Britain.
+We had the London Board, of course, being effectively British citizens (but labelled ‘New Zealanders’) who lived in the Far-flung Colonies and imported our entire culture from Britain, just as we exported our entire output of lamb, butter, and butter boxes to Britain.
 (The boxes were made of a beautiful honey-coloured timber called Kaihikatea from the lowland forests of the South Island – only a hundred or so miles closer to Antarctica from my place.
 These butter-boxes were also received with gratitude.
 They were hoarded, then chopped up and used to light Britain’s coal fires for seventy years straight.
 I kid you not.)

 Back to monopoly, and here is a very curious thing: my Big Brother Gordon, two years my senior and Boss of Everything, micro-managed the game and how it was played.
 Discontent with the complex rules, he simplified.
 Auctions – gone!
 Calculating ten percent on mortgage repayments – gone.
 Halving the price of house if you had to sell back – gone! £10 to get out of jail (which was spelt ‘gaol’), and so on.
 He massaged things continuously – so that he could always win!